jondcampbell/vue-fantasy-picker/README.md

 Started with [VuePack](https://github.com/egoist/vuepack).

+## TODO:
+- Simpler loading of files and evaulating so its smooth process and less tedious
+- Improve the performance of evaluating
+- Get it so we can filter by position
+- Get it so we can filter by name
+- Improve the storage of player data along with score for more efficient filtering
+- Mark your team as you build them with a list of current players and position(in sidebar?)
+- Mark players as taken as the draft happens
+- Make it so configuration page is actually editable

 ## Key Features(some still in progress)
 - Import a file
 - Set important columns for the file